Part 3 in the Cash Cycle series: Don’t sacrifice your goals. Grow your working capital and regain control of your cash flow with asset-based lending.

-82% business failures are due to cash flow problems, according to a U.S. bank study.
 If your company is spending more money than it’s currently bringing in, you likely have a cash flow problem.
-It’s very common with the majority of businesses and can signal immediate changes are needed.
+This is a common issue for the majority of businesses and can signal that immediate changes are needed.

 Quick Recap: What is the cash cycle?

-The cash conversion cycle (CCC) tells you how many days it takes for your company to turn your inventory purchases into cash – a strong indicator of your company cash flow.
-The CCC also helps lenders and other financial providers assess your potential risk level.
+The cash conversion cycle (CCC) tells you how many days it takes for your company to turn your inventory purchases into cash – a strong indicator of your company’s cash flow.
+Your CCC also helps lenders and other financial providers assess your potential risk level.

 Through a fairly simple formula, you can calculate your own company’s cash cycle.
 The CCC is equal to the number of days it takes to sell your inventory, plus the number of days you need to collect on your sales, minus the days it takes you to pay your vendors.